Joeshmoe03/CollaboratorNetworks/README.md

 ==========================================================
 ```

-Copy the ssh line **from the log file** and replace in your username inplace of MYUSERNAME.
+Copy the ssh line as seen above **from the log file** (NOT from this README) and replace MYUSERNAME with your username.
 For example:
 ```
 ssh -N -L 9328:node002:9328 jliem@ada.middlebury.edu
 ```

-In a new terminal paste line you copied **from the log file** (not from here).
+In a new terminal paste the above ssh line you formatted **from the log file** (not from README).
 It should prompt you to log in. **DO NOT CLOSE THIS TERMINAL WHILE WORKING ON YOUR NOTEBOOK**.
 This is your tunnel into the cluster from your local machine.

 In a browser of your choice paste in the line that appears **IN THE LOG FILE** that looks something like this:
 ```